 Happiness lies within the management of your expectations.
 Do not expect things out of the situation, be realistic and go into them with an open mind.
 People don’t always do what they promise and there are many reasons why.
-Not everyone shares the same experiences, circumstances and perceptions as you (Read: Uniqueness), so;
+Not everyone shares the same experiences, circumstances and perceptions as you (Read: 10 of the best ways to find your unique self), so;

 - Stop expecting people to live up to your expectation, of what you think they should be